 Club Marinduque Pavillion and rooms

 Being an off-peak season, we have the resort all to ourselves.
 The resort is located near a pebbly beach.
 The beach isn’t really the type I would swim in but it’s a great jump-off point to the Tres Reyes islands.
 It also has a very scenic view of the nearby Mt Malindig.
 The addition of a pool however is a wise choice, we enjoyed it very much for the night swim.
-The structures, cabins and rooms are well made which explains the price.
+The structures, cabins, and rooms are well made which explains the price.

 Gasan Beach Mt Malindig View

 Food is another thing to consider here.
-Since it’s quite a way from town proper and the market area is around 20 minutes away you may be obliged to order food from them.
+Since it’s quite a way from the town proper and the market area is around 20 minutes away you may be obliged to order food from them.
 Their food is expensive and not really that good.
 It’s best you bring your own or eat outside.
 Or you can buy from the market and let them cook the food for you for a marginal fee.

 Gasan Night Beach

 Resort staffs however are very friendly and accommodating.
 They keep tabs on what you need during meals and would give you suggestions on getting around the island.
-On our last day, they even hailed the bus heading back to Manila on the road for us while we rest at the comforts of their resort.
+On our last day, they even hailed the bus heading back to Manila on the road for us while we rest in the comforts of their resort.
 We had a pleasing stay in Club Marinduque in Pinggan.
 We left Sunday afternoon and started again our long Ro-Ro ride back home.
 It’s great to visit Marinduque again after a few years.
 Another journey closes.

 Club Marinduque – visit www.clubmarinduque.com